-We have all been sat in the terminal looking out at the airplane we are about to board.
+We have all sat in the terminal looking out at the airplane we are about to board.
 Some engines seem huge when a person walks next to them.
-The question may have arisen as to just how much do these huge airplane engines cost and what makes them so expensive?
+The question may have arisen as to just how much do these huge airplane engines cost and what makes them so expensive.

-Airplane engines are expensive due to the immense research, design and testing that goes into the development of each engine.
-Fuel efficiency, reliability, weight and safety are mandatory for each engine and the use of exotic and new materials ensures this but increases costs dramatically.
+Airplane engines are expensive due to the immense research, design, and testing that goes into the development of each engine.
+Fuel efficiency, reliability, weight, and safety are mandatory for each engine and the use of exotic and new materials ensures this but increases costs dramatically.

 Airplane engines are a marvel of modern engineering.
 They have to generate huge quantities of power, yet be lightweight, efficient, safe, and reliable.
 The cost of the engines is a significant part of the overall price of the aircraft.

 Safety is a major concern in the aviation industry and because of their incredible design history, the high reliability of aircraft engines has made air travel the safest mode of transportation.